 “It’s a travesty, that’s what it is!”
-Green Arrow shouted as he paced back and forth in front of Raleigh’s desk.
+Green Arrow shouted as he paced back and forth in front of the District Attorney’s desk.
 “It’s a blasted miscarriage of justice!
 No, no, it’s worse than that.
 It’s a wholesale rape and pillage of the entire justice system!”

 Red-faced and livid, Green Arrow sank into a chair.
 “Yeah, I’m done.”

 “I’m the first one to admit that Jimmy Cockburn is a slimy weasel that personifies every pejorative joke ever made about my profession,” Raleigh said.

 “But… he has a point.
 The rules of evidence are in place to protect the innocent.
 They can’t be thrown out on a whim.
 Do that, and you open the door to America becoming a police state.”